12 Easy Herbs to Grow from Seeds

 Sweet Basil is the basil of choice for seasoning sauces and making pesto.
 It is not my favorite basil to grow.
 Lemon Basil is my favorite variety of Basil and makes a wonderful Lemon Basil Herbal Soda.
 I’ve also make a beautiful Blackberry & Lemon Basil Gelato recipe using fresh lemon basil from my garden.

-Calendula also known as pot marigold and not to be confused with the garden variety marigold found in garden centers is a healing herb that can be used to make a simple healing salve.
-I’ve made many a batch ( but have never posted the recipe here) to help my husband with his severly dry and cracked hands.
+Calendula also known as pot marigold and not to be confused with the garden variety marigold found in garden centers is a healing herb that can be used to make a simple healing salve with a Calendula Infused Oil.
+I’ve made many a batch ( but have never posted the recipe here) to help my husband with his severely dry and cracked hands.

 Dill I love growing dill because I love making homemade Refrigerator Garlic Dill Pickles during the summer months when the Kirby Cucumbers are in season.
 But I also love to use fresh Dill in a Dill and Cucumber dip I make.